adespoton/utmconfigs/README.md

 - Advanced: CPU: Penryn with CPU flags sse4.1, sse4.2, ssse3
 - Drives: OVMF.bin, Type: ROM; EFI-LEGACY.img, Type: Disk Image, Interface: USB
 - macOS 10.14 - booting with -usbdevice keyboard, network: Emulated VLAN, vmxnet3
-- macOS 10.15 - booting with -usbdevice keyboard, network: Emulated VLAN, vmxnet3
+- macOS 10.15 - booting with -usbdevice keyboard, network: Emulated VLAN, vmxnet3 - unstable, prone to drive corruption.

-- macOS 11 - booting with -usbdevice keyboard, network: Emulated VLAN, vmxnet3
+- macOS 11 - booting with -usbdevice keyboard, network: Emulated VLAN, vmxnet3 - unstable, prone to drive corruption.
 - macOS 12 - haven't attempted yet.

 System Architecture: aarch64
 System: Apple Virtualizer
 - macOS 11 - not compatible
-- macOS 12 - will download IPSW install image and boot using UTM 3.
+- macOS 12 - will download IPSW install image and boot using UTM 3+.
 No config file provided as UTM automates the entire process already.
-Can only use raw disk images at this time, so create one of the appropriate size (32GB or larger).
+Can only use raw disk images at this time, so create one of the appropriate size (48GB or larger).
+Image cannot be resized once it has been created.